 The sweat and discomfort of the sunrays will make you want to put down your foundation and pick up your sunscreen.
 Going plant based will help you do that.

 - Rapid Weight Loss, Toning and Improved Digestion:

-If you’re looking to lose weight and ultimately tone up, a plant based diet is such an easy and satiating option as you can eat more in terms of quantity because vegetables are far less calorically dense than meat and dairy; what’s more, cholesterol is completely eliminated from your diet.
+If you’re looking to lose weight and ultimately tone up, a plant based diet is such an easy and satiating option as you can eat more in terms of quantity; vegetables are far less calorically dense than meat and dairy and cholesterol is completely eliminated from your diet.

-I won’t go into the full health details and scientific spiels but research has compared veganism with other popular diets including the Atkins diet and The American Diabetics Association diet and found that being plant based can help you lose five pounds more in a far shorter term (with far less calorie restriction and strictness).
+I won’t go into the full health details or scientific spiels but research has compared veganism with other popular diets including the Atkins diet and The American Diabetics Association diet and found that being plant based can help you lose five pounds more in a far shorter term (with less calorie restriction).

-Many of the most toned women on the planet, Victorias Secret angels such as Bridget Malcom, are embracing veganism, especially during fashion show season when they aspire to look their most radiant.
+Many of the most toned women on the planet including Victorias Secret angels (such as Bridget Malcom) are embracing veganism, especially during fashion show season when they aspire to look their most radiant.
 Iconic seductresses such as Christy Brinkley, Michelle Pfeifer and Pamela Anderson attribute the upkeep of their looks and agelessness (face and body) to a plant based diet.
-Internet sensations such as Ariana Grande, Andrea Russet, Amanda Cerny, Sophia Miacova and Carli Bibel also prove how a cruelty free lifestyle can benefit everybody, themselves and the audiences they influence.
+Internet sensations such as Ariana Grande, Andrea Russet, Amanda Cerny, Sophia Miacova and Carli Bibel also show how a cruelty free lifestyle can benefit their lives in multiple ways.